apiccaro/RedBlackTreeVSScapeGoatTree/README.md

 # RedBlackTreeVSScapeGoatTree
 A comparison between 3 self balancing trees: AVL Trees, Red Black Trees and Scape Goat Trees.
 We compared their efficiency in regards to number of rotations, time to insert and time to search.
+We completed this exploration in each function to ultimately determine the most efficient self balancing tree.

 Included in each tree is a visualization software that creates .png files to see what nodes are added and how they are sorted.
 A more detailed README of how to run the Jupyter Notebooks and visualization is in pdf form.